Cloud adoption among EU enterprises in 2021

 Cloud computing adoption in the EU by enterprise size

-Furthermore, cloud adoption rates also vary among enterprises of different sizes.
-As shown in the graph below, the adoption rate increases proportionally to the company’s size.
-The use of cloud computing is higher among large enterprises, with an adoption rate of 72%; followed by medium enterprises, with an adoption rate of 53% and small enterprises, with an adoption rate of 38%.
-Besides, from 2020 to 2021, the increase in the use of cloud computing in large and medium companies is also higher compared to small businesses.
+As of 2023, the use of cloud computing continues to be higher among large enterprises, with an adoption rate of about 78%; followed by medium enterprises, with an adoption rate of 59% and small enterprises, with an adoption rate of about 42%.
+Besides, from 2021 to 2023, the increase in the use of cloud computing in large and medium companies is also slightly higher compared to small businesses, +6 pp and +4 pp respectively.

 Cloud computing adoption and data sovereignty

-When talking about cloud adoption in the EU, it is also worth mentioning that the cloud market is led by overseas companies — even though there are numerous European cloud providers that offer truly competitive cloud solutions.
 This can have a negative impact on the medium and long term, in terms of data sovereignty, privacy, vendor lock-in issues, etc. That is why the European Commission has been working on developing a strong regulatory framework for data protection and sovereignty in Europe.
 Besides, projects like Gaia-X are also contributing to boost European cloud sovereignty by building a federated and secure data infrastructure.

 Digital sovereignty is key.
 According to the report “European Digital Sovereignty.
-Syncing values and value” published by the consulting company Oliver Wyman, by 2030, the digital economy is expected to add 1,1 percentage points to the European Union’s annual economic growth and to boost GDP by over 14%.
+Syncing values and value” published by the consulting company Oliver Wyman, by 2030, the digital economy is expected to add 1,1 pp to the European Union’s annual economic growth and to boost GDP by over 14%.
 Therefore, it is important for European companies, as well as governments, to work together to promote innovation and digital sovereignty in the European Union.

-Is your company planning to migrate its infrastructure to the cloud?
 Stackscale can help you accelerate your cloud adoption with custom advice and up to 2-months free cloud migration.

 Share it on Social Media!